Hey Kids (Start Here)

 He can’t remember if he’s seeking or providing reassurance, but, really, it doesn’t matter because there’s no reassurance to be had; this is the kind of look exchanged by people standing on cracking ice.

+Mako’s eyes lock back on Geiszler.
 “You are sick,” she says, her voice painfully tight.
 “You should have told me.”

-You have no idea, Raleigh wants to say, before he’s even said hello.
-You have no idea how those Mark One pilots died, do you?
+You have no idea, Raleigh wants to say, before he’s even said hello, you have no idea how those Mark One pilots died, do you?
 But Mako knows; Mako’s seen them.
 Mako’s walked through hospitals, carrying tissues she didn’t need and watching for other people’s blood.
 Don’t you die on her, Geiszler.
 Don’t you dare.

 Dr. Gottlieb takes her coat and returns her bow.

-“I will literally make everyone’s lives miserable if you guys don’t cut it out with the honorifics and the excruciatingly high levels of mutual respect,” Geiszler says.
+“I will make everyone’s lives miserable if you guys don’t cut it out with the honorifics and the excruciatingly high levels of mutual respect,” Geiszler says.

 Dr. Gottlieb shoots Raleigh a long-suffering look.